guru14789/Ex-3-NN/README.md

-<H3>SREEKUMAR S</H3>
+<H3>SREEKUMAR S </H3>
 <H3>212223240157</H3>
 <H3>EX.
 NO.3</H3>
-<H3>26.9.24</H3>
+<H3>DATE: 03-10-2024</H3>
 <H2 aligh = center> Implementation of MLP for a non-linearly separable data</H2>
 <h3>Aim:</h3>
 To implement a perceptron for classification using Python
 <H3>Theory:</H3>
-Exclusive or is a logical operation that outputs true when the inputs differ.For the XOR gate, the TRUTH table will be as follows:
+Exclusive is a logical operation that outputs true when the inputs differ.For the XOR gate, the TRUTH table will be as follows:

 XOR truth table
 ![Img1](https://user-images.githubusercontent.com/112920679/195774720-35c2ed9d-d484-4485-b608-d809931a28f5.gif)